If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

 So, based on all the facts, it has to be said that DirectX 12 provides better FPS compared to DirectX 11.

-Remember that FPS depends on several things, including different games, setups and it is also possible that sometimes you will get low fps on DirectX 12, but you can fix the issues to get better fps.
+Remember that FPS depends on several things, including different games and setups, and it is also possible that sometimes you will get low fps on DirectX 12, but you can fix the issues to get better fps.

 Directx 12 FPS on Fortnite